gpaux/Mediana/CustomFunctions.md

 If a certain feature (e.g. distribution, significance test, descriptive statistic or multiplicity adjustment procedure) is not implemented in the Mediana package, the user can defined a custom function and use it within the package.
 The user must follow the guidelines presented below to create valid custom functions.

-## User-defined functions for Data Model
+## User-defined functions for a data model

 If a certain distribution is not implemented in the Mediana package, the user can defined a custom distribution function.
 The user must follow the guidelines presented below to create valid custom functions.